 Chris Davidson, business development director, Moore Legal Technology

-It's impossible to cover everything, particularly if you don't have previous experience of choosing technology suppliers and managing website projects.
+It's impossible to cover everything on paper, particularly if you don't have previous experience of choosing technology suppliers and managing website projects.
 Armed with a good brief, take time to meet potential suppliers – if necessary, on multiple occasions.
 Useful questions can include:

 - What similar clients do you have?
 Are there any conflicts and will you sign an appropriate confidentiality agreement?